 During the summer, if the home is cooler than the outside, the coolness is transferred to the intake air.
 In the winter, heat is transferred from the exhaust air to the intake air.
 Unlike most exhaust fans, precious heated air is not vented to the outside.

 Zehnder heat recovery ventilation systems are up to 95% efficient in recycling heat.
-These systems enable a very high of efficiency and air quality that would otherwise not be possible together.
+These systems enable a very high efficiency and air quality that would otherwise not be possible together.

 “I think the HRV is what revolutionized these houses,” says Brian Hughes, a carpenter for GO Logic and a member of Belfast Ecovillage.
 “People have been building super tight insulated houses since the 50s.
 The problem was that the air quality wasn’t good and people didn’t try having a super tight building again until they realized that with the heat exchanger, you can use a tiny bit of electricity and have really high air quality.”